Exploring the Dales of Durham

 My room for the night was tranquil.
 You wouldn't have thought it was on the main street and above a restaurant/bar.
 Just the right balance of modern touches alongside traditional countryside hotel-ness.

 After a rest, cuppa and a freshen up it was soon time to check out the bar and have dinner.
 I'll have a full review up of The Rose and Crown soon.
 But here is a photo of the rhubarb pannacotta to tease.

 Some Durham Gin and a large dinner meant that all too soon it was time for bed.
 Not that I was complaining having that comfy bed all to myself!
 So that was Day 1 of the Great Outdoors in County Durham.
-Thank you to This is Durham for the opportunity to see that there’s more to Durham than a day trip to visit the Cathedral.
-Day 2 will be up soon.
+Thank you to This is Durham for the opportunity to see that there's more to Durham than a day trip to visit the Cathedral.
+Read about Day 2 here.